abnaki/windows/README.md

 Abnaki Way Components

-Small framework for .NET Windows applications, providing useful necessities and conventions.
-C# and Visual Studio 2013 projects.
+Small framework for Windows applications developed in C#, .NET 4.5, Visual Studio 2013.
+Provides useful necessities and conventions.

 Users are expected to build Abnaki's source code.
 Perhaps reference Abnaki's project file(s) within your solution.
 No binaries here.
 Not on NuGet.